Dilophosaurus: Skull

 The skull of Dilophosaurus was large in proportion to the overall skeleton, yet delicate.
 The snout was narrow in front view, becoming narrower towards the rounded top.
 The premaxilla (front bone of the upper jaw) was long and low when seen from the side, bulbous at the front, and its outer surface became less convex from snout to naris (bony nostril).
 The nostrils were placed further back than in most other theropods.
 The premaxillae were in close articulation with each other, and while the premaxilla only connected to the maxilla (the following bone of the upper jaw) at the middle of the palate, with no connection at the side, they formed a strong joint through the robust, interlocking articulation between the hindwards and forwards directed processes of these bones.
 Hindwards and below, the premaxilla formed a wall for a gap between itself and the maxilla called the subnarial gap (also termed a "kink").
 Such a gap is also present in coelophysoids, as well as other dinosaurs.
 The subnarial gap resulted in a diastema, a gap in the tooth row (which has also been called a "notch").
 Within the subnarial gap was a deep excavation behind the toothrow of the premaxilla, called the subnarial pit, which was walled by a downwards keel of the premaxilla.

 The outer surface of the premaxilla was covered in foramina (openings) of varying sizes.
 The upper of the two backward-extending processes of the premaxilla was long and low, and formed most of the upper border of the elongated naris.
 It had a dip towards the font, which made the area by its base concave in profile.
 The underside of the premaxilla containing the alveoli (tooth sockets) was oval.
 The maxilla was shallow, and was depressed around the antorbital fenestra (a large opening in front of the eye), forming a recess that was rounded towards the front, and smoother than the rest of the maxilla.
-A foramen called the preantorbital fenestra opened into this recess at the front bend.
+A foramen called the preanteorbital fenestra opened into this recess at the front bend.
 Large foramina ran on the side of the maxilla, above the alveoli.
 A deep nutrient groove ran backward from the subnarial pit along the base of the interdental plates (or rugosae) of the maxilla.